scality/Zenko/docs/docsource/Reference/object_operations/multi-object_delete.rst

    </Object>
    </Delete>

-In this case, Zenko Enterprise deletes the specific object version from the bucket and returns the following response.
-In the response, Zenko Enterprise returns the key and version ID of the deleted object.
+In this case, Zenko deletes the specific object version from the bucket and returns the following response.
+In the response, Zenko returns the key and version ID of the deleted object.

 .. code::